Bemoulli/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Financial Risk
+  - Corporate Finance
-  - Director Networks
+  - Corporate Financial Risk
   - Corporate Governance
-  - Data Analysis
+  - Director Networks
-  - Table Tennis
+  - Data Mining & Analysis

 # Education to show in About widget
 education: